Common-Longitudinal-ICU-data-Format/CLIF_PFvsSF_Performance/README.md

 Libraries are loaded in the R markdown files.

 ## 3. Run code
+In the Code file you will find:
+00_pf_sf_cohort_id.Rmd
+01_pf_sf_local_analysis.Rmd

+Please run these one after the other.
+The 01 file can run off of tables that are saved from the 00 fle, so doesn't need to be during same session.

 Detailed instructions on the code workflow are provided in the [code directory](code/README.md)